djkato/saleor-apps-rs/sdk/README.md

 ## Usage

-Check the git repo for example use in app-template
+Check the git repo for example use in app-template or app-template-ui